Board Of Directors

 Donald E. Miller is a Firestone Professor of Religion at the University of Southern California.
 He is the Executive Director of the Center for Religion and Civic Culture at USC as well as a professor of religion and sociology.

-Professor Miller is the author, editor or co-author of nine bookers including: Finding Faith: The Spiritual Quest of the Post-Boomer Generation (Rutgers University Press, 2008), Global Pentecostalism: The New Face of Christian Social Engagement (University of California Press, 2007), Armenia: Portraits of Survival and Hope (University of California Press, 2003), GenX Religion (Routledge, 2000), Reinventing American Protestantism (University of California Press, 1997), Survivors: An Oral History of the Armenian Genocide (University of California Press, 1993), Homeless Families: The Struggle for Dignity (University of Illinois Press, 1993), Writing and Research in Religious Studies (Prentice Hall, 1992) and The Case for Liberal Christianity (Harper & Row, 1981).
-Currently he is writing a book with John Miller on the role of religion for new immigrants in Los Angeles.
-He is also very involved in several oral history projects in Rwanda with survivors of the genocide.
+Professor Miller is the author, editor or co-author of ten books including: Finding Faith: The Spiritual Quest of the Post-Boomer Generation (Rutgers University Press, 2008), Global Pentecostalism: The New Face of Christian Social Engagement (University of California Press, 2007), Armenia: Portraits of Survival and Hope (University of California Press, 2003), GenX Religion (Routledge, 2000), Reinventing American Protestantism (University of California Press, 1997), Survivors: An Oral History of the Armenian Genocide (University of California Press, 1993), Homeless Families: The Struggle for Dignity (University of Illinois Press, 1993), Writing and Research in Religious Studies (Prentice Hall, 1992) and The Case for Liberal Christianity (Harper & Row, 1981).
+He has been very involved in several oral history projects in Rwanda with survivors of the genocide.
+His most recent book is Becoming Human Again An Oral History of the Rwanda Genocide against the Tutsi (University of California Press, 2020).
 In addition, he has studied religious NGOs in Armenia, Tanzania and Rwanda – which is the focus of his current research.

 He is married to Lorna Miller, Director of the Office for Creative Connections at All Saints Episcopal Church in Pasadena.
 They have two children, Arpi, a doctoral student in sociology at UCLA, and Shont, an attorney practicing in Seattle.